vlazzarini/vanilla/README.md

 fully annotated).
 The repository has everything you need to run the examples locally, and if you want to deploy the pages to your own site, it is just a matter of copying the sources (html, js, csd, etc) as required.
-The Csound WASM code is given in the js directory of these sources.
+The Csound WASM code is imported from a content delivery network (CDN) server in each example, making the webpage self-contained.

 You can also fork this whole repository to start your own Csound WASM projects.

 Requirements